Lions, in Los Angeles?

 How do I Respond to These Animal’s Challenges?

 It’s true, this urban wildlife story is sad—but also highly beautiful.
 What do I mean by that?
-After hearing about P-22, and getting out with my bike along the Arroyo, the Hahamongna watershed, and the LA River, I am one that has seen with my own eyes some of these animals.
+After hearing about P-22, and getting out with my bike along the Arroyo, the Hahamongna watershed, and the LA River, I am one that has seen with my own eyes some of these beautiful animals.
 What must I do after this?
 Paint.
-I showed the class some photos of the work I have recently done.
+I showed the class some photos of the work I have recently completed.
 I believe, every time you see and animal–be it a bird, bobcat, or a coyote–it’s a moment of magic.
 My paintings are about these magic moments where I observe an animal that is surviving, in spite of it all!